BergesAronis/TrafficSignClassifier/writeup_template.md

 My preprocessing step is actually just a shuffle of the data.
 This is done to ensure that the order of the data is not affecting the learning.

 While my images are technically grayscaled and normalized, it's not done in the preprocessing step.
 I chose to include it in my actual pipeline instead.
 This made things easier for me.
+We perform normalization for multiple reasons.
+One being that it is more efficient for running our algorithm as everything is scaled between 0 and 1.
+Moreover it also makes it easy to take in new data s long as the new data is scaled in a similar way.
+We also gayscale images to ensure we only use useful information in our model.
+Color in this case is actually adding noise to our data.
+If we reduce this to grayscale, we can have our model focus on recognizing key shapes and compositions rather than fusing color into an already identifiable image.

 #### 2. Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.